 - Following the ceremony, I will fill in the wedding license affirmations stating the location and witness names.

 - Once the license has been registered, a digital copy will be sent via email from the Utah County Clerk.
 This does not come from me, it is issued by the government of Utah County.

 - Once you have your certified wedding license via email, you can then proceed to request an apostille if necessary or begin any needed document change.

 How do I get a certified copy of the license?

-To be clear – the PDF that the couple will get via email and following the license being submitted to the Utah County Clerk is a fully valid and certified copy that can printed by you and can be used for various legal purposes.
-However, the couple can also request a certified paper copy of their license from the Utah County Clerk.
-This paper license has a stamp and signature on the back of the license and an embossed seal on the front, but is just as official as the certificate that you will receive via email.
+To be clear – the PDF that the couple will get via email and following the license being submitted to the Utah County Clerk is a fully valid and certified copy that can printed by you and can be used for various legal purposes (excepting getting the apostille).
+However, the couple will also receive one certified paper copy of their license from the Utah County Clerk as part of their initial application.
+This paper license has a stamp and signature on the back of the license and an embossed seal on the front, but is just as official as the certificate that you will receive via email for most purposes.
+You may request additional paper copies as needed.
 I do not have the authority to issue licenses, my role is only to verify and attest that the wedding has been performed according to Utah county and state law.